serafing/office-docs-powershell/exchange/exchange-ps/exchange/organization/Set-OrganizationConfig.md

 ```

 ### -PublicFolderShowClientControl
-This parameter is available only in the cloud-based service.

 The PublicFolderShowClientControl parameter enables or disables access to public folders in Microsoft Outlook.
 Valid values are:

 - $true: Users can access public folders in Outlook if the PublicFolderClientAccess parameter on the Set-CASMailbox cmdlet is set to the value $true (the default value is $false).